arXiv/arxiv-docs/help/membership.md

 ---
 **How can I stay informed about arXiv sustainability and membership initiatives?**
 Please join the arXiv support announcement email list by sending an email message to arxiv-support-updates-L-request@cornell.edu.
 Leave the subject line blank.
 The body of the message should be a single word: join

+---
+For questions related to donation, membership, or the [business sustainability model](https://arxiv.org/help/support), please contact arXiv **Membership & Giving at <support@arxiv.org>**.